balakg/rayleigh-eigendirections/README.md

 1. See StyleGAN2 system [requirements](https://github.com/NVlabs/stylegan2).
 Tensorflow 1.14/1.15 and Cuda 10 toolkits are required.

 # Running Algorithm
 To run the algorithm, run main.py with appropriate arguments. reproduce_examples.sh shows how to call main.py to create the images in example-images/.
-Run it with:
+Run:
 ```.bash
  bash ./run_main.sh
 ```